H Lynn Moore, Jr. Sells 5,000 Shares of Tyler Technologies, Inc. (NYSE:TYL) Stock

-Tyler Technologies, Inc. (NYSE:TYL – Get Free Report) CEO H Lynn Moore, Jr. sold 5,000 shares of the stock in a transaction on Tuesday, September 10th.
-The shares were sold at an average price of $590.98, for a total value of $2,954,900.00.
-Following the completion of the transaction, the chief executive officer now directly owns 75,000 shares in the company, valued at approximately $44,323,500.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Tyler Technologies, Inc. (NYSE:TYL – Get Free Report) CEO H Lynn Moore, Jr. sold 5,000 shares of the company’s stock in a transaction that occurred on Thursday, September 12th.
+The stock was sold at an average price of $576.62, for a total transaction of $2,883,100.00.
+Following the completion of the transaction, the chief executive officer now owns 75,000 shares in the company, valued at $43,246,500.
+The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.

-Tyler Technologies (NYSE:TYL – Get Free Report) last released its earnings results on Wednesday, July 24th.
-The technology company reported $2.40 EPS for the quarter, topping the consensus estimate of $2.34 by $0.06.
+Tyler Technologies (NYSE:TYL – Get Free Report) last announced its quarterly earnings data on Wednesday, July 24th.
+The technology company reported $2.40 earnings per share for the quarter, topping the consensus estimate of $2.34 by $0.06.
 Tyler Technologies had a net margin of 10.24% and a return on equity of 9.66%.
-The company had revenue of $540.98 million during the quarter, compared to analysts’ expectations of $541.01 million.
-During the same quarter last year, the business earned $1.53 EPS.
-The business’s revenue was up 7.3% on a year-over-year basis.
-On average, analysts predict that Tyler Technologies, Inc. will post 7.21 EPS for the current year.
+The company had revenue of $540.98 million during the quarter, compared to analyst estimates of $541.01 million.
+During the same period last year, the business earned $1.53 EPS.
+The firm’s revenue for the quarter was up 7.3% compared to the same quarter last year.
+On average, research analysts expect that Tyler Technologies, Inc. will post 7.21 earnings per share for the current fiscal year.

 Tyler Technologies, Inc provides integrated information management solutions and services for the public sector.
 It operates in two segments, Enterprise Software and Platform Technologies.
 The company offers platform and transformative technology solutions, including cybersecurity for government agencies; data and insights solutions; digital solutions that helps workers and policymakers to share, communicate, and leverage data; payments solutions, such as billing, presentment, merchant onboarding, collections, reconciliation, and disbursements; platform technologies, an application development platform that enables government workers to build solutions and applications; and outdoor recreation solutions, including campsite reservations, activity registrations, licensing sales and renewals, and real-time data for conservation and park management.